Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Region-Prioritized Optimization Scheme for Gaussian Optimization

-\textbf{Design Choice.} One straightforward implementation of aggressive densification strategy is to reconstruct dense Gaussians with a predefined number of sampled depth points according to \cref{eq:render_depth}, similar to the depth reinitialization approach \cite{fang2024mini} but applied at a limited optimization iteration (\textit{e.g.}, 2K iterations).
-In practice, this naive approach can significantly accelerate the optimization process.
-However, simply setting a hyperparameter for the number of sampled points limits its scalability to more general scenes.
-Furthermore, this operation often results in a sudden increase in the number of Gaussians (\textit{e.g.}, from 0.5 to 4 million for \textit{bicycle}), which can disrupt the optimization process and lead to a decline in rendering quality.
-Retaining depth reinitialization as the key component of aggressive densification, we address these problems by incorporating critical Gaussian identification and aggressive Gaussian clone, resulting in our aggressive Gaussian densification method.
+In contrast to existing progressive patterns, we propose an aggressive schedule, motivated by the analysis in Sec.~\ref{sec:Reconstruction}. \textsl{{Aggressive Model Growth}} aims to rapidly densify 3D Gaussians within a constrained number of optimization iterations, thereby significantly shortening the densification period and accelerating the overall optimization process.
+A straightforward implementation of aggressive model growth is to reconstruct dense Gaussians from a predefined number of sampled depth points.
+This approach is similar to depth reinitialization described in Sec. \ref{sec:Densification}, but applied at an early iteration (\eg, 2K steps).
+While this naive design can considerably accelerate optimization, it suffers from limited scalability to complex or diverse scenes due to its reliance on a fixed sampling hyperparameter.
+Moreover, it often triggers a sudden spike in the number of Gaussians (\eg, increasing from 0.5M to 4M for \textit{bicycle}), which can destabilize optimization and degrade rendering quality.
+Therefore, we retain depth reinitialization as the core component but enhance it by incorporating critical Gaussian identification and aggressive Gaussian clone, resulting in our proposed aggressive model growth.

-\textbf{Critical Gaussian Identification.} Assuming that the Gaussian representation with sparse initialization is in the early stages of optimization, all 3D Gaussians can be considered as being in an under-reconstruction state.
-In this phase, our goal is to identify as many critical Gaussians as possible, which are likely to represent the object surface, rather than directly cloning and splitting all Gaussians, which is typically a degraded case by reducing densification threshold.
-To achieve this, we derive critical Gaussians through an approximation of alpha blending as follows:
+\textbf{Critical Gaussian Identification.} At the early stage of optimization, the Gaussian representation initialized from sparse SfM points is assumed to be in an under-reconstructed state.
+Rather than densifying all Gaussians indiscriminately, which may occur when reducing the densification threshold, we aim to selectively identify critical Gaussians that are more likely to lie on the object surface.
+This targeted component avoids redundancy and promotes structural fidelity.
+To identify such Gaussians, we derive a reconstruction significance criterion through an approximation of the alpha blending:

 where $i_{max}=\arg\max\limits_{i} w_i$, and the critical Gaussians $\cG_{i_{max}}$ are those providing the maximum blending weight $w_{i_{max}}$.
 To ensure a minimum contribution of each selected Gaussian, we apply a predefined threshold via the quantile function \cite{li2023compressing} using the 0.99 quantile to filter out a few less significant Gaussians from $\cG_{i_{max}}$, resulting in the final set $\cG^{crit}$.
-This formulation is similar to intersection preserving in Mini-Splatting \cite{fang2024mini}, yet follows a distinct underlying principle tailored to densification.